zapier/visual-builder/docs/_quickstart/auth.md

 ![OAuth Test example](https://cdn.zappy.app/758e7869b78d463ddd18e18ef5e47ffc.gif)

-_OAuth2 sends users from Zapier to your site to authenticate_
+_OAuth v2 sends users from Zapier to your site to authenticate_

 Then test the authentication.
 Click _Sign in_, and authorize.
-If you’re already logged in, the OAuth 2 window will briefly appear and authenticate the app.
+If you’re already logged in, the OAuth window will briefly appear and authenticate the app.
 You can now use this GitHub account to test triggers and actions as you build them into your integration.

 When others use your integration, they'll see a similar login flow to connect their GitHub account to Zapier—only there, the popup window will open from the Zap Editor.